We have all heard about cannabis, right?

 Scientific studies on THC for cancer pain

-Given that THC has the potential ability to influence the body’s pain perception, it has the potential application for cancer pain management.
+Given that THC has the potential ability to influence the body’s pain perception, medical cannabis has the potential application for cancer pain management.
 One review concluded there is strong observational evidence that THC aids pain reduction in cancer patients.

 Indeed, in one of the trials it reviewed, patients who were already taking opioids who took cannabis for three weeks reported an improved pain score.
 Another study in the review showed decreased severe pain, decreased opioid use, and improved quality of life in patients who took it for six months.